-As previously mentioned, a good designer should pay for themselves many times over when the product goes to market.
+As previously mentioned, good product design companies should pay for themselves many times over when the product goes to market.
 How so?
 By optimising the product, reducing its build and set-up costs, making it more attractive to the end user, and therefore securing more sales.

 ‘I don’t need to spend money on prototyping’

 Too often people see prototyping as an expense that they would prefer to avoid.
 In reality it is the best opportunity you will get to learn about and improve your product prior to costly manufacturing set up and production runs.

 An efficient designer will present a range of prototyping options which are most suitable to you at the time.
 Don’t spend thousands on vacuum castings just to see how big something looks on the desk, you can find that out with a block model made from foam board.
 In reality, prototyping doesn’t need to cost the world, but it is an essential step in the process.

 ‘My product will be great, it will sell itself!’

 Consumers today have lots of choice and limited budgets.
 They also tend towards the familiar, buying things that have suited their purposes previously.
 In order to sell your new product, you need to get it in front of potential buyers and very quickly communicate why they should choose your product over someone else’s.

 Whatever route you choose, you will need to get the marketing message right, and make the buying process as hassle and risk free as possible for our customers.

 If you aren’t a seasoned salesperson or marketer, consider if someone else should be handling this for you.
 You might want to think about selling or licensing your idea to an existing business with established routes to market.